Federal Reserve April 2026 Meeting and the Policy Path Toward the Warsh Transition

 Where the Rate Stands and How It Got Here

-The federal funds rate is currently set in a target range of 3.50% to 3.75%, as confirmed by the Federal Reserve’s March 18, 2026 policy statement.
+The federal funds rate is currently set in a target range of 3.50 to 3.75 percent, as confirmed by the Federal Reserve’s March 18, 2026 policy statement.
 This is the rate at which banks lend to each other overnight, and it is the single most powerful tool the Fed uses to influence inflation, employment, and economic activity across the United States.

 The committee held that rate unchanged at its January 27-28 meeting and again at its March 17-18 meeting.
 Both holds came despite at least one dissent in favor of a cut.
 According to the March FOMC minutes, Governor Christopher Waller voted to cut by 25 basis points at the January meeting, arguing that inflation was moving sufficiently toward target to justify easing.